stablecog/sc-mp-to-ph/README.md

 You can also put these in `.env` for convenience.

-### Posthog
+### PostHog

-You will need the following from Posthog:
+You will need the following from PostHog:

 - Project API key
-- Personal API key
 - Endpoint URL

 You will be prompted in CLI for these, but can also set them in the environment:

 ```
 POSTHOG_PROJECT_KEY=
-POSTHOG_API_KEY=
 POSTHOG_ENDPOINT=
 ```

 ## **WARNING** Do not use this without reading this first.

-The mixpanel export API has no pagination, the CLI will prompt you for a date range (required by Mixpanel)
+The Mixpanel export API has no pagination, the CLI will prompt you for a date range (required by Mixpanel)

 If you have a very large data set, **do not try to get it all at once**